Block Island RI: Slow Down and Walk

 North Lighthouse Block Island

-It’s a 3/4 mile walk from the terminus of Corn Neck Rd. to North Lighthouse on a pebbly beach, Block Island
+It’s a 3/4 mile walk from the terminus of Corn Neck Road to North Lighthouse on a pebbly beach.

 WALK: The Greenway

-Inspired by the Greenway trails of England, the Block Island Greenway includes 15 miles of cleared trails, winding through the southern half of the island.
+Inspired by the Greenway trails of England, the Block Island Greenway covers 30 miles of trails, winding through the southern half of the island.
 Nathan Mott Park, the Enchanted Forest, Turnip Farm, and Rodman’s Hollow can all be accessed via the Greenway trail system.

 Access points can be found on Lakeside Drive, and along Old Mill, Cooneymus, West Side and Beacon Hill roads.
 Look for granite Greenway markers, turnstyles and steps over stone walls.